ruanzhijun/online-poker-texas-hold-em/README.md

 * O. Int.
 Number of chips to bet.
 * I. Int.
 Number of chips the winner gets.
 (Common pool).

+#### Error Return Options
+* -1.
+IOException.
+Follow the error.
+* -2.
+This game does not exist.
+Should never be reachable, but better check for it anyway.
+* -3.
+Player may not bet right now.
+It's not his turn.
+* -4.
+Player did already retire and cannot bet until new round.

 ### Check Winner
 * O. Int.
 Menu option.